PoOnesNerfect/bit_gossip/bit_gossip/README.md

 Now, its edge will share its bits with its neighboring edges; this is why the algorithm is called `bit_gossip`.

-**Note**: we share the bit only if the neighboring edge does not have the bit set.
+**Note**: we share the bit only if the neighboring edge does not have the bit already set.

 Let's start with edges of node `0`.